 interface that I could use to test the concept with all the core functionality sitting behind a web service.

 Figure: This blog post gets a rank of 2460

 As you can see, my UI skills are fantastic. :)

 Figure: Only 1 tweet for this rule

-If you rank your pages this way then you can see which pages are lost causes and which it is worth spending some time keeping up to date and augmenting.
-Or visa-versa if you are looking for content that has not had much love in a while and you want to try and increase its standing.
+If you rank your pages this way, then you can see which pages are lost causes and which are worth spending some time on to keep up to date and augmenting.
+Or visa-versa, if you are looking for content that has not had much love in a while and you want to try and increase its standing.